Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 There is a big public parking garage in Varenna, but it’s usually full in the morning already.
 So if your plan is to drive to Varenna and visit Lake Como for a day by car, try to get there really early.
 Once it’s full, you won’t even be allowed to wait for a spot to open up.
 Since the cars waiting to get into this parking block the entire street, the police just send everyone away.
 And there aren’t many alternatives.

 TIP: I guess it goes without saying, but if you are driving to Lake Como by car, be sure that your hotel/accommodation has parking.
-This is really a must and you can’t just count on being able to find a spot (and leave your car there for as long as you want).
+This is truly a must and you can’t just count on being able to find a spot (and leave your car there for as long as you want).

 14. Pack a reusable water bottle and sun protection

 There’s one packing essential that you absolutely need when traveling in Italy and that’s a reusable water bottle.
-There are free drinking fountains everywhere and so you can easily fill them up several times during the day.
+There are free drinking fountains everywhere so you can easily fill them up several times during the day.

 Also in Lake Como, we saw many drinking fountains.
 In the summer, it’s a real lifesaver.
 You’ll also be able to buy some bottled drinking water, but it’s very expensive.
 In that case, hold on to that bottle and refill it later.

-Another thing that you really need if visiting Lake Como in summer is a good sun hat and sunscreen.
+Another thing that you need if visiting Lake Como in summer is a good sun hat and sunscreen.
 And if you didn’t pack a hat, you’ll find plenty of sun hats for sale everywhere.

 15. Take some cash